May 11: The 2020 Conference Call for Abstracts: NOW CLOSED (submittal links have been removed)

 - Both an oral presentation and a poster presentation

-Panel: A 55-minute session where a group of people are gathered to discuss a topic in front of an audience.
+Panel: A 60-minute or 90-minute session where a group of people are gathered to discuss a topic in front of an audience.
 Panels include a moderator who guides the discussion and elicits audience questions, with the goal of being informative and entertaining.

-Roundtable: A 55-minute session where participants agree on a specific topic to discuss and debate.
+Roundtable: A 60-minute or 90-minute session where participants agree on a specific topic to discuss and debate.
 Each person is given equal rights to participate.
-Roundtables typically include 15 minutes of presentation, followed by 40 minutes of discussion and feedback.
+Roundtables typically include 15 minutes of presentation, followed by discussion and feedback in the remaining session minutes.
 Roundtable presenters should bring targeted questions to pose to others at the tables, in order to learn from and with those attending.
 Roundtables are an ideal format for networking and in-depth discussion on a particular topic.
 (Note: We will not have attendees seated around a table, but instead will have them move chairs around to simulate a roundtable within our standard room set-ups.)

-Training Workshop: A 3-hr interactive training where participants are requested to actively participate.
-The Training Workshop Lead(s)/ has prepared the concepts and techniques they will present and discuss through a combination of visual materials, interactive tools or equipment, and demonstrations.
+Training Workshop: A 2-hour or 3-hour interactive training where participants are requested to actively participate.
+The training workshop lead/moderator has prepared the concepts and techniques they will present and discuss through a combination of visual materials, interactive tools or equipment, and demonstrations.

 Submission Requirements and Guidelines